CLARITY -- Comparing heterogeneous data using dissimiLARITY: Methods

 Whilst this procedure correctly estimates which structures of $Y_2$ are not predicted by $Y_1$, it does not distinguish between structures that are generated by signal vs noise.
 Because we are not interested in predicting noise, we further need to detect it.
-Estimating values of $K$ associated with structure is straight forward by simple cross-validation, because we have already constructed many random resamples of the data.
-We can therefore predict fold-2 of $Y_2$ from a CLARITY model learned in fold-1 of $Y_2$ and estimate $K$ from the minimum cross-validation error.
-Because this is a point estimate subject to variation, we also implement a soft threshold, the `probability that complexity $k$ is describing structure' $p(k) = \frac{1}{n_{bs}} \sum_{i=1}^{n_{bs}}\mathbb{I}(k_i \ge k)$, i.e. the proportion of bootstrap samples that have an estimate at least as large as $k$.
-We then report the complete `probability that the structure is different in $Y_2$ from $Y_1$' as $1-\left( [1-p(k)] p(f(Y_2) |f(Y_1)) \right)$, which is close to 0 only if both $p(k)$ is close to 1 and $p(f(Y_2) |f(Y_1))$ is close to 0.
+Estimating values of $k$ associated with structure is straight forward by simple cross-validation, because we have already constructed many random resamples of the data.
+We can therefore predict fold-2 of $Y_2$ from a CLARITY model learned in fold-1 of $Y_2$ and estimate $\hat{k}$ from the minimum cross-validation error.

+Because $\hat{k}$ is a point estimate subject to variation, we obtain $n_{bs}$ samples $\hat{k}_i$ and implement a soft threshold, the `probability that complexity $k$ is describing structure' $p(k) = \frac{1}{n_{bs}} \sum_{i=1}^{n_{bs}}\mathbb{I}(\hat{k}_i \ge k)$, i.e. the proportion of bootstrap samples that have an estimate at least as large as $k$.
+We then report the complete CLARITY p-value $p_{c}$, quantifying the `probability of observing a test-statistic for $Y_2$, this extreme or more so, under the null hypothesis that $Y_2$ is a mean scaled (dimension $k$ rotation, translation and scaled) version of $Y_1$ with in which Complexity $k$ describes Structure.'.
+This is: